SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 `/api/v1/MDOList` gives you read access to hierarchical lists and other list providers in the system.

-## Archives
+## Search

-The archive provider system is exposed as an OData endpoint.
+The archive provider system is used to search to get read-only data and is exposed as an OData endpoint.

 * `/api/v1/Archive/OwnerContacts?$select=contactId,name,orgnr`
 * `/api/v1/Archive/EmailAddress?$select=fullName,emailAddress&$filter=contactId=12`